German court convicts Russian in brazen Berlin assassination, hands down life sentence

 During Krasikov’s trial, Khangoshvili’s relatives submitted a statement to the court maintaining that Russia was trying to “send a message” to its political enemies with the assassination.
 A lawyer for the relatives asked that Krasikov be disqualified from parole after 15 years if he were to receive a life sentence.

 Opponents of Russian-allied Chechen leader Ramzan Kadyrov have in particular been targeted by assassins over the years.
-The latest was Mimkhan Umaraov, who was gunned down outside a shopping center in Austria in July 2020.
+The latest was Mamikhan Umarov, who was gunned down outside a shopping center in Austria in July 2020.
 A Russian suspect fled the scene and was later arrested.

 Others have been attacked in Europe, Turkey and the Middle East.
 Among them was the former acting leader of Chechnya, Zelimkhan Yandarbiyev, who was assassinated in a car-bomb attack in Doha, the capital of Qatar, in 2004.

-Paul Schemm in London contributed to this report
+Paul Schemm in London contributed to this report.

 Read more: